Member Handbook

 Appealing Individual Support Plan Decisions

 You have the right to appeal a decision, action, or inaction about your ISP.
-For example, you can appeal if Trillium Utilization Management:

-• Does not act on your service request within 14 days of receiving it if no additional information was requested.
+• Does not act on your service request within 14 days of receiving it (if no additional information was requested).

 Changing the Individual Support Plan